deepanshs/csdmpy/docs/CSD_model.rst

 operating system, application software, programming language, and the object-oriented file-serialization format utilized in serializing the CSD model to the file.
-Out of numerous file serialization formats, XML, JSON, property list, the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format is chosen because it is `human-readable`, and `easily integrable` with any number of programming languages and field related application-software.
+Out of numerous file serialization formats, XML, JSON, property list, we chose the data-exchange oriented JSON (JavaScript Object Notation) file-serialization format because it is `human-readable` and `easily integrable` with any number of programming languages and field related application-software.